Earthquake-Warning-System/iOSAppMobile/README.md

 * Requires Swift 4/5 and Xcode 10.x
 * iPhone required above [iOS10.0](https://support.apple.com/en-us/HT208011) and below iOS13.3.
 * iOS10.0 [supported devices](https://en.wikipedia.org/wiki/IOS_10#Supported_devices)
+* If you want to use the function of push notification, you should have [Apple developer account](https://developer.apple.com/support/roles/).

 ## Installing